mikhailmints/qunity/README.md

 ```bash
 ./qunity-interact
 ```
 You can enter Qunity expressions or create definitions in the interpreter.
 Inputs should be terminated by a double semicolon: `;;`.
+You can exit the REPL by typing `%quit;;`.
 Here is an example of a REPL session:
 ```
 ./qunity-interact
 <qunity> $0;;